bryce-sanders/Adventures-In-Java/README.md

 # Future Work

-* The "Students" file store all information on one line.
+* The "Students" file stores all information on one line.
 I will need to learn more about Jackson to fix this.
 * The program does not check if a student already exists.
 I would like to add this in the future.
 * I intended to create a "Semester" to store students registration information but I ran out of time.
 I would like to add this in the future as well.